itay235711/terminal_smart_checkout/Readme.md

 This repo allows you to checkout a local or a remote git branch even if you have lots of uncommitted changes.
 It does it by stashing, checking out and unstashing your local changes.
-It also provides a simple ui for selecting the branch and supports filtering by typing yhe search term.
+It also provides a simple ui for selecting the branch and supports filtering by typing the search term.

 Requirements:
 - ruby installed